indimail/indimail-virtualdomains/.github/README-indimail.md

              ├─13038 /usr/bin/sh /usr/libexec/pistop/client sleep
              └─13039 sleep 20

-Dec 26 07:44:27 argos.indimail.org qmail-lspawn[1721]: (nssd) 1721: _open_socket: connect: /run/indimail/nssd.sock: (errno 2) No such file or directory
-Dec 26 07:44:27 argos.indimail.org qmail-lspawn[1726]: (nssd) 1726: _open_socket: connect: /run/indimail/nssd.sock: (errno 2) No such file or directory
-Dec 26 07:44:27 argos.indimail.org qmail-lspawn[1731]: (nssd) 1731: _open_socket: connect: /run/indimail/nssd.sock: (errno 2) No such file or directory
-Dec 26 07:44:27 argos.indimail.org qmail-rspawn[1722]: (nssd) 1722: _open_socket: connect: /run/indimail/nssd.sock: (errno 2) No such file or directory
-Dec 26 07:44:27 argos.indimail.org qmail-rspawn[1727]: (nssd) 1727: _open_socket: connect: /run/indimail/nssd.sock: (errno 2) No such file or directory
-Dec 26 07:44:27 argos.indimail.org qmail-rspawn[1732]: (nssd) 1732: _open_socket: connect: /run/indimail/nssd.sock: (errno 2) No such file or directory
-Dec 26 07:44:27 argos.indimail.org qmail-lspawn[1736]: (nssd) 1736: _open_socket: connect: /run/indimail/nssd.sock: (errno 2) No such file or directory
-Dec 26 07:44:27 argos.indimail.org qmail-rspawn[1737]: (nssd) 1737: _open_socket: connect: /run/indimail/nssd.sock: (errno 2) No such file or directory
-Dec 26 07:44:27 argos.indimail.org qmail-rspawn[1746]: (nssd) 1746: _open_socket: connect: /run/indimail/nssd.sock: (errno 2) No such file or directory
-Dec 26 07:44:27 argos.indimail.org qmail-lspawn[1744]: (nssd) 1744: _open_socket: connect: /run/indimail/nssd.sock: (errno 2) No such file or directory
+Dec 26 03:33:33 argos.indimail.org systemd[1]: Started svscan.service - SVscan Service.
 ```

-IndiMail also provides the svps command which gives a neat display on the status of all services configured for IndiMail.
+IndiMail also provides the [svps(1)](https://github.com/indimail/indimail-mta/wiki/svps.1) command which gives a neat display on the status of all services configured for IndiMail.
 You can omit the -a flag to omit the logging processes.

 ```
 $ sudo svps -a